seawolfer/Project1/PA1_template.Rmd

----
-title: 'Reproducible Research: Assessment 1'
+# Reproducible Research: Assessment 1
----

 ## Loading and preprocessing the data